MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/aws-scale-ansible.md

 ## Option 2: Onboarding an existing AWS server inventory to Azure Arc using your own Ansible control server

 > [!NOTE]
-> If you do not have an existing AWS server inventory and Ansible server, navigate back to Option 1.
+> If you do not have an existing AWS server inventory and Ansible server, navigate back to option 1.

 ### Review provided Ansible configuration and playbook